-The impact of reversing NAFTA on the US motor vehicles sector is therefore likely to be nuanced.
-Any potential benefits from specialization of production across NAFTA are reversed.
-Overall production of motor vehicles falls in all three NAFTA countries as costs rise, exports fall and the benefits of vertical specialization disappear.
+The impact of reversing NAFTA on motor vehicle production is therefore likely to be nuanced.
+Any potential benefits from specialization of production across NAFTA are reversed, as the higher tariffs raise both the cost of intermediate parts and hence the final good each time they cross a NAFTA border.
+Overall production of motor vehicles, and in particular passenger cars, falls in all three NAFTA countries as costs rise, exports fall and the benefits of vertical specialization are reduced.